 Part compatibility

 Engineering used a sheet metal thickness in the design that was a mismatch to the thread size / available PEM nuts.
 The PEM nuts were popping out.
 Production was weld tacking the zinc plated pem nuts in place exposing welders to zinc oxide.
 The pem nuts were distorting from welding, then had to be tapped.
-Tapping was popping the welds and pem nuts out.
+Tapping was popping the welds and pem nuts out as was the assembly team.
 The circle of struggle was consistent.
 There were also problems in the field with cross threading and pem nuts were popping out.

 The solution was to switch to hex shaped rivnuts.
 They are easily replaceable both in production and in the field.
 This simple fix lowered BOM costs, rejects, assembly time, scrapped parts, and rework substantially.
 During this uprev the sheet metal box was made with the same flat pattern for both the left and right which simplified manufacturing.
 An _|R shaped cutout shows which way it was bent for reference.